 The first time PUBG Mobile launched was in 2017, and many bugs bothered the players.
 The most frustrating issue was that PUBG textures not loading after a character landed on the map.
 Due to this issue, a player might become trapped in a building, wall, or another element of the map.

 Since PUBG launched, it has improved a lot, but an issue like the PUBG Mobile texture glitch persists even for those who play PUBG Mobile, and it is still a common issue for many players.
 If you are wondering how to fix the PUBG mobile rendering problem, then you are in the right place.

 Most PUBG mobile gamers install PUBGM into MicroSD cards due to its massive 4GB size, which is entirely wrong because micro sd cards provide a slower speed than the internal storage of mobiles.
 To fix PUBG Mobile rendering issues when landing, just transfer the game from a microSD card to the mobile’s internal storage.
 It should solve the PUBG mobile rendering problem.

 Optimize the Graphics Settings for PUBG Mobile

 The graphics of PUBG Mobile are exceptionally good, similar to those of Call of Duty and other AAA titles on mobile devices.
-Flickering and texture rendering problems are common with these titles.
+Flickering and texture rendering problems are familiar with these titles.
 We recommend running PUBG Mobile at its lowest possible settings if textures are not loading.
 Click the Graphics tab in the Settings menu.
-Turn off Anti-Aliasing and set the graphics to Smooth for best performance and disable shadows and auto-adjustment of graphics.
+Turn off Anti-Aliasing and set the graphics to Smooth for best performance, and disable shadows and auto-adjustment of graphics.

 Frequently Asked Questions